GodotSteam/GodotSteam/README.md

 - Added: most pre-existing GodotSteam code over
 - Added: GodotSteam GDNative documentation
 - Changed: SConstruct file from GDNative to support architecture recognition or accept bit arguement in SCONS
+- Bugs: Windows does not work for compiling yet, waiting for GDNative update

 Quick How-To
 ----------